Collaboration between the Gold Coast business community and the School

 Connect with Griffith Business School

-If you would like to enquire about student internship opportunities, potential research collaborations, relevant educational programs, or about employment opportunities for our graduates, please submit your enquiry via the link below.
-Griffith Business School staff member Mrs Lynlea Small will ensure the appropriate Department or staff member connects with you.
+If you would like to enquire about student internship opportunities, potential research collaborations, relevant educational programs, or about employment opportunities for our graduates, please submit your enquiry via the button below.